JustinGOSSES/ParallelSets_GameOfThrones/README.md

-# d3.parset.addOn.js : Game of Thrones Battles
+# d3.parsets.userFilt

-An interactive parallel sets visualisation for D3.js.
+An interactive parallel sets visualisation using D3.js.

-*Most current version is in folder ParaSet_Oct2*

 ####Parallel Set Visualizations are a great way to show relationships and distribution in a dataset with many shared categorical data dimensions, but they can quickly become a visual mess if they have too many dimensions or too many unique categories for each dimension.